General SIP Information

 2a01:ad00:8:14::14 |

-When using SIP Registration to dynamically register your SIP trunk, you must register to the following DIDWW SIP endpoint:
+When using SIP Registration to dynamically register your SIP trunk, configure your system to register to one of the following DIDWW SIP registrar hostnames.

 Host |